johnvergilbulac93/weather-app_v2/README.md

  -Where tourist can search places where they want to go.
 Provide travel information and weather forecast

 # User Interface/UI
- ## Tailwind CSS <br />
+ ## Tailwind CSS
-    Why tailwind because its faster when it comes to styling html as a result, you can easily create a good looking layouts by styling element directly.<br />
+    Why tailwind because its faster when it comes to styling html as a result, you can easily create a good looking layouts by styling element directly.
- ## Vue JS <br />
+ ## Vue JS
     Because it's flexible and scable.
-This means that it can be used for a huge, modular SPA (Single Page Apps) as well. <br />
+This means that it can be used for a huge, modular SPA (Single Page Apps) as well.
- ## Vuex <br />
+ ## Vuex
     Vuex is a state management library provided for Vue apps.
-A good state management system becomes crucial when your app gets more complex. <br />
+A good state management system becomes crucial when your app gets more complex.
- ## FourSquare API <br />
+ ## FourSquare API
     Foursquare for getting the location.<br />
- ## OpenWeatherMap API <br />
+ ## OpenWeatherMap API
-    OpenWeatherMap for getting the weather forecast. <br />
+    OpenWeatherMap for getting the weather forecast.

  # Backend
   Laravel Framework